KoxiPi/CPSC-368-Project/README.md

 ## How to Run the Code

+### Jupyter notebooks
 1. **Install Python** if you haven’t already.
 2. Open the Jupyter notebooks in order:
    - `dataCleaning.ipynb` (first): Cleans raw datasets.
    - `EDAcode.ipynb` (second): Performs analysis, creates visualizations.

+### SQL Plus
+1. Use SSH to connect to remote.students.cs.ubc.ca using your CWL ID.
+2. Upload 2 files in `sqlFile` folder to your SQL plus server.
+3. Login in your account to the SQL plus server.
+4. Query according to the provided query command.